Engineering-Research-and-Development/true-connector/doc/advancedConfiguration/os-logs-configuration.md

 In addition to configuring access to system logs, it's important to establish rules for monitoring folders and property files associated with the TRUE Connector.
 This ensures comprehensive monitoring of relevant system activities.
 Follow these steps to set up monitoring rules:

-- **Create Monitoring Rules with auditctl**: `auditctl` is a command-line utility that allows you to interact with the Linux audit framework, enabling you to define rules for monitoring system activities, for more details please refer to main page (https://manpages.ubuntu.com/manpages/xenial/en/man8/auditctl.8.html).
+- **Create Monitoring Rules with auditctl**: `auditctl` is a command-line utility that allows you to interact with the Linux audit framework, enabling you to define rules for monitoring system activities, for more details please refer to [manual page](https://manpages.ubuntu.com/manpages/xenial/en/man8/auditctl.8.html).
 When setting up monitoring for the TRUE Connector, you can use `auditctl` to create specific rules that define which files or directories to monitor and what actions to audit.

   For example, you can use the following command to create a rule for monitoring all files within the TRUE Connector directory: `auditctl -w /path/to/TRUEConnector/* -k trueconnector`